komyak9/Conditional-eQTL-meta-analysis/README.md

 # Conditional-eQTL-meta-analysis
-Bioinformatics course project

-For steps 1-4 we use `tensorqtl` tool.
+This Bioinformatics project tries to answer the question, "Is it possible to analyze eQTL data without the Suzie Method?"
+(Probably Wrong).
+Therefore the following 6 steps are necessary:

+For steps 1-5 (Conditional eQTL analysis) we use the tool `tensorqtl`, wich is a python package.
+These steps were run on HPC.
+For step 6 (Colocalisation) we used R tools.

 Required data types:

 1. Phenotypes: BED format
 2. Genotypes: PLINK format
 3. Covariates: a tab-delimited text file (covariates x samples) or dataframe (samples x covariates), with row and column headers

-For step 5 we use R tools.

 ##
 ## Step 1: Perform normal eQTL analysis for SIGLEC14 gene, testing all common (MAF > 1%) variants in +/- 1Mb window around the promoter of the gene.